Leave password field empty to keep your existing password!

 Kendall Age 15

 Lying isn’t a pretty trait.
-So I won’t lie: I’ve had it rough.
+So I won’t lie: it’s not easy.
 Accepting my past shapes who I am in the present.
 I want others who’ve shared similar pains and heartaches I have experienced to know that it’s okay to hurt.
 Cry it all out.
 Scream.
 Hit something.
 But after that, laugh.
+Laugh so hard your ribs feel like they may pop and your lungs may deflate.
 Tell yourself to stand up again.
 Don’t let it win.
 Create a high goal to reach for and start building that latter to get to it.
 Because you can.

-- be accepted to and attend Penn State (University Park)
+- be accepted to and attend High Point University

 - become a psychiatrist